dcurrie/AdventOfCode/AoC_2020/2020_advent_notes.md

 tiles and rotating the monster.
 Lots of index calculations, but the convolution went fast, and the answer was right fist try

+### Day 21 ###

+Nim seemed particularly well suited to this challenge, which was mostly about set intersection and counting and sorting.
+If only I had better familiarity with the libraries I wouldn't have had some much trouble... mixing up [] versus () for various set and table functions, for example, or knowing exactly what the options for `strip` are called.
+Nevertheless, I got this done in under 2.5 hours *while* participating in three > half-hour meetings!

 ---

 ## Stats